pulse-framework/pulse/docs/v4/getting-started/setup-with-react.md

 ```

 ::: warning
-PulseHOC is a low priority WIP and has not been tested at the time of writing these docs, if you need this and it doesn't work, please let me know via Discord
+PulseHOC is a low priority WIP and has not been tested at the time of writing these docs, if you need this and it doesn't work, please let us know via Discord
 :::

 ## Additional Hooks

 Pulse's React integration also provides some helpful hooks for functional React components, the documentation for these hooks can be found in the sections for the parent functionality.

-- [useWatcher()](/v3/docs/state.html#methods) - A hook to use State watchers with auto cleanup/
+- [useWatcher()](/v4/docs/state.html#methods) - A hook to use State watchers with auto cleanup/
-- [useEvent()](/v3/docs/events.html#useevent) - A hook to use a Pulse Event with a cleaner syntax and auto cleanup.
+- [useEvent()](/v4/docs/events.html#useevent) - A hook to use a Pulse Event with a cleaner syntax and auto cleanup.